jay412/Old-Grip/README.md

 3) Tap 15% or 20% to calculate tips for the meal or enter a value and tap Custom Tip
 4) Enter the number of people sharing
 5) Tap the Calculate Total button to calculate the grand total for each person to pay
-6) Tap the Clear button to clear all fields
+6) Open the menu and tap Clear to clear all fields